 AAFCO guidelines allow the term "natural" to be applied to an individual ingredient or to a product as a whole.
 When describing a product as "natural", all ingredients in the product must meet the definition of "natural" -- the exception is that AAFCO recognizes that some synthetic nutrients need to be included in the formula to help assure the product is nutritionally complete.
 Therefore, synthetic sources of essential amino acids, vitamins or minerals, can be used provided that the "natural" claim is qualified with a disclaimer statement such as “Plus Vitamins and Minerals” to disclose that synthetic nutrients have been added to the product.

 So, in a "natural" dog food formula, all of the ingredients, except for vitamins and minerals, come from sources that haven’t been synthetically produced.
-For example, Purina® Pro Plan® Natural Formulas are made with carefully chosen natural ingredients, plus essential vitamins and minerals.
+For example, the grain-free Purina® Pro Plan® formulas are made with carefully chosen natural ingredients, plus essential vitamins and minerals.
 In addition, these formulas do not contain corn, wheat, soy, poultry by-product meal, or added artificial colors, flavors or preservatives.
 Learn more about these our grain-free formulas at proplan.com/naturals.

 Dog foods containing only some natural ingredients, cannot be called "natural" dog food formulas.

 Holistic is a general word most often used to describe the whole of an entity, and how the individual parts of something work together to contribute to the whole.
 For example, in the practice of holistic medicine, a person’s whole self is studied and treated, including both body and mind.